nilvenet/hyde/index.md

 * Spatiotemporal modelling for climate data
 * Geometry and statistics
 * Statistical learning of nonlinear data
-* Constructions of kernels for Gaussian modelling and machine learning
+* Construction of kernels for Gaussian modelling and machine learning

 ## Publications